gskrscm/my-tech-blog/docs/_posts/2020-04-11-Jenkins-Installation-Docker.md

 *************************************************************
 *************************************************************

 2020-04-12 06:24:33.062+0000 [id=28]    INFO    hudson.model.UpdateSite#updateData: Obtained the latest update center data file for UpdateSource default
 2020-04-12 06:24:33.401+0000 [id=32]    INFO    jenkins.InitReactorRunner$1#onAttained: Completed initialization
 2020-04-12 06:24:33.433+0000 [id=20]    INFO    hudson.WebAppMain$3#run: Jenkins is fully up and running
 ```

-The jenkins process starts and the process runs in the foreground.
-To make it run the jenkins process in the background, use `-d` option for the same command.
+The Jenkins process starts and the process runs in the foreground.
+To make it run the Jenkins process in the background, use the `-d` option for the same command.

 `docker run -d -p 8080:8080 -p 50000:50000 jenkins/jenkins:lts`